-Students attempting 30 or fewer credit hours and having an overall (cumulative) GPA of 1.7 to less than 2.0 will be placed on academic notice.
+Students who have attempted 29 or fewer credit hours who earn an overall (cumulative) GPA of 1.7 to less than 2.0 will be placed on academic notice.
 Academic notice is a warning designed to alert a student to the possibility of future difficulties in maintaining academic progress.
 Academic notice does not lead to academic suspension.